AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 === #scen.iteration-schedules.n <s.r.scenarios.iteration-schedules>

 The parameters for this scenario are listed in @t.scenarios.iteration-schedules.
 The number of robots spawning in the circular formation is kept constant at $N_R = 30$ for all runs.
-Each of the five schedules presented in @s.iteration-schedules are tested with internal iteration $M_i = 50$, and external iteration $M_R$ varied between ${5, 10, 15, 20, 25}$. $M_R$ is varied instead of $M_I$ as it represents the external communication that would be subject to jitter and latency in a real-scenario.
+Each of the five schedules presented in @s.iteration-schedules are tested with internal iteration $M_i = 50$, and external iteration $M_E$ varied between ${5, 10, 15, 20, 25}$. $M_E$ is varied instead of $M_I$ as it represents the external communication that would be subject to jitter and latency in a real-scenario.

 #figure(
   grid(